juxt/yada/dev/resources/user-manual.md

 ## Resources

-Different types of resources are added to yada by defining types or records.
+Different types of resources are added to yada by defining Clojure types that satisfy one or more of yada's built-in protocols.

 Let's delve a little deeper into how the _Hello World!_ example works.